 Any drinkable product that contains cannabinoids or cannabis-derived terpenes.
-Cannabis elixirs include tinctures and infused sodas and wines.
-Any beverage recipe that is infused with cannabis to bring out its medicinal and intoxicating effects.
+Cannabis elixirs include tinctures and infused sodas, wines, and any beverage recipe that is infused with cannabis to bring out its medicinal and intoxicating effects.

 Cannabis tinctures — the predecessor of elixirs — were first introduced to the Western world in the mid-1800s by Dr. William O'Shaughnessy.
 In 1843, O'Shaughnessy, an Irish physician who lived and worked in India, published “On The Preparations of Indian Hemp, or Gunjah,” on the various medicinal benefits of cannabis, with numerous mentions to tinctures.
 O'Shaughnessy's writings on cannabis caused a significant increase in the popularity and use of cannabis tinctures, first in Britain and then throughout Europe and North America.